f5devcentral/f5-puppet/README.md

 ##### description

-Sets the description of the user account.
+Sets the description of the user account, on versions of BIG-IP that support user descriptions.

 Valid options: a string.